 What Detainees Can Do While On The Program

-Work, attend school and participate in job skill programs, and by obtaining permission, detainees can leave their homes to get food stamps, go to public aid, cash aid checks, go on job interviews, and meet with their lawyers or probation officers.
+Work, attend school and participate in job skill programs, and by obtaining permission, detainees can leave their homes to go to public aid, cash aid checks, go on job interviews, and meet with their lawyers or probation officers.